suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 * Payload: A piece of information to be delivered.
 Typically Firmware for the purposes of SUIT.
 * Resource: A piece of information that is used to construct a payload.
-* Manifest: A manifest is a bundle of metadata about the firmware for an IoT device, where to find the firmware, the devices to which it applies, and cryptographic information protecting the manifest.
+* Manifest: A manifest is a bundle of metadata about the firmware for an IoT device, where to find the firmware, and the devices to which it applies.
-* Envelope: A container with the manifest, an authentication wrapper, authorization information, and severed fields.
+* Envelope: A container with the manifest, an authentication wrapper with cryptographic information protecting the manifest, authorization information, and severed fields.
 * Update: One or more manifests that describe one or more payloads.
 * Update Authority: The owner of a cryptographic key used to sign updates, trusted by Recipients.
-* Recipient: The system, typically an IoT device, that receives a manifest.
+* Recipient: The system, typically an IoT device, that receives and processes a manifest.
 * Command: A Condition or a Directive.
 * Condition: A test for a property of the Recipient or its components.
 * Directive: An action for the Recipient to perform.
 * Trusted Execution: A process by which a system ensures that only trusted code is executed, for example secure boot.
-* A/B images: Dividing a device's storage into two or more bootable images, at different offsets, such that the active image can write to the inactive image(s).
+* A/B images: Dividing a Recipient's storage into two or more bootable images, at different offsets, such that the active image can write to the inactive image(s).
+* Record: The result of a Command and any metadata about it.
+* Report: A list of Records.
+* Procedure: The process of invoking one or more sequences of commands.
+* Update Procedure: A procedure that updates a Recipient by fetching dependencies, software images, and installing them.
+* Boot Procedure: A procedure that boots a Recipient by verifying dependencies and images, loading images, and invoking one or more image.
+* Software: Instructions and data that allow a Recipient to perform a useful function.
+* Firmware: Instructions and data that allow a Recipient to perform a useful function.
+Typically changed infrequently.
+* Image: Information that a Recipient uses to perform its function, typically firmware/software, configuration, or resource data such as text or images.
+* Slot: One of several possible storage locations for a given component, typically used in A/B image systems

 # How to use this Document

 This specification covers four aspects of firmware update:

 * {{background}} describes the device constraints, use cases, and design principles that informed the structure of the manifest.
+* {{metadata-structure-overview}} gives a general overview of the metadata structure to inform the following sections
-* {{interpreter-behavior}} describes what actions a manifest processor should take.
+* {{interpreter-behavior}} describes what actions a Manifest processor should take.
-* {{creating-manifests}} describes the process of creating a manifest.
+* {{creating-manifests}} describes the process of creating a Manifest.
-* {{manifest-structure}} specifies the content of the manifest and the envelope.
+* {{metadata-structure}} specifies the content of the Envelope and the Manifest.

 To implement an updatable device, see {{interpreter-behavior}} and {{manifest-structure}}.
 To implement a tool that generates updates, see {{creating-manifests}} and {{manifest-structure}}.